nealmick/SquashBug/README.md

 # SquashBug

 A ticket system to help you track, collaborate,  and destroy bugs.

-The web app was built with Django and uses a MVC design architecture.
-Each user has a profile which keeps information such as, profile pictures, amount of tickets, and completed tickets.
-The main view is ordered by date and paginated by a list of the users tickets.
-The ticket list view also contains graphs displaying distrubutions categorically.
-Each ticket model contains a severity rating, title, description, date created, foreign users, and completed values.
-Each ticket also contains comments, and files.
-New tickets can be created using a form.
-The app includes users creation, login, password reset, and logout.
+The ticket system was built with Django utilizing a MVC design architecture.
+The system enables collaboration by allowing many accounts to work together on each ticket.
+All tickets have a severity rating, date, author, as well as comments and attached files.
+The ticket dashboard enables sorting, pagination, and stats with ticket distribution graphs.
+New tickets are created with a form and can be edited.
+The project also includes an admin dashboard, and is mobile responsive.

 # Live: https://squashbug.xyz/